shahdk33/7-days-of-python/day1/README.md

 ## Main goal
 experiment with python GUI and get familiar with python basics

+## Areas of Improvement for future work
+1. Better UI (spacing, colours, shapes, etc)
+2. decimal button instead of only whole numbers

 ## Citations

 I followed along a youtube video by NeuralNine to help me get started understanding how to use GUI in python for this specific project